jesgs/poser-autorigger/README.md

 An autorigger for Poser characters imported as FBX files.

 This auto-rigging tool is geared specifically towards FBX imported figures that already have an existing base armature.
 This tool takes that existing armature and automates the setup of IK/FK chains, bone collections, and bone widgets.
+This tool adds a deformer bone to the spine chain called `LowerAbdomen` but it does not create a weight-group.
+This weight-group will need to be created manually and blended with the hip and abdomen weight-groups.

 **Under development—Use at your own risk**